Average reading time – 6 minutes

 If you’re in a mega grump, when ‘there’s nothing worthwhile in my life to smile about’, remember that even forcing it will work.
 Laugh your woes away, and you’ll be laughing for real in no time.
 And if you need a helping hand, talk to someone you know makes you laugh, watch funny YouTube videos (#fails always seems to amuse me) or a classic comedy you know will make you smirk.
 You'll feel better in no time.

-My husband is naturally a pretty chilled person who never seems to get phased or have a bad day like I do (I guess as an ex-marine he has a better perspective on what a bad day is to me).
+My husband is naturally a pretty chilled person who never seems to get phased or has a bad day like I do (I guess as an ex-marine he has a better perspective on what a bad day is to me).
 When I asked him what he does if he is feeling in a bad mood, he said: “go to your happy place”.
 Good advice.
 Whether that is being in nature and going for a walk, playing with your fur baby, a yoga session or having a little pamper time, know what will make you instantly perk up and go do that!

 So, today isn’t going according to plan?
-But seriously, is Waitrose not having the right gluten-free crackers, the cleaner not doing the bathroom to a hotel shiny standard, or the office printer running out during a big print job enough to warrant writing off the whole day as all-round disastrous?
+But seriously, is Waitrose not having the right gluten-free crackers, the cleaner not doing the bathroom to a hotel shiny standard, or the office printer running out during a big print job, enough to write off the whole day as all-round disastrous?
 Nah, didn’t think so.

 We can all suffer from #firstworldproblems.
 I found myself sounding off the other day because Sainsburys’ “ripe” avocados were still too hard to eat a few days after I bought them.
 Then I realised just how ridiculous I was being.
 Seriously, did my still quite firm avocado really matter?